Saint Stephen Martyr Catholic Church (Washington, D.C.): New rectory and church refurbishment

-Saint Stephen Martyr in the 2000s
+Twenty-first century

+In January 2002, Archbishop James Aloysius Hickey assigned Roeltgen to the pastorate at the Church of the Annunciation in Washington, D.C.
+He was preparing to leave Saint Stephen Martyr when his cancer returned in March.
+He died April 7, 2002, at Sibley Memorial Hospital.

 Father R. Cary Hill was named Monsignor Roeltgen's successor at Saint Stephen Martyr.
 Previously having served as a parish priest and university chaplain, Father Hill had spent several years serving the archdiocese, most recently as Secretary for Clergy since 2000.
 In July 2004, he received the title Chaplain of His Holiness from Pope John Paul II.

 Monsignor Hill left Saint Stephen Martyr in July 2005 to take up a position as pastor of Holy Cross Catholic Church in Garrett Park, Maryland.
 He was succeeded by Monsignor Edward Filardi, who at the time was serving both as priest-secretary to Cardinal Theodore E. McCarrick and as assistant director of priest vocations for the Archdiocese of Washington.
 Under Monsignor Filardi, Saint Stephen Martyr began preparations to celebrate the 50th anniversary of its new church building.
 Monsignor Filardi's tenure at Saint Stephen Martyr was short, and he was transferred to the pastorate of Our Lady of Lourdes Parish in Bethesda, Maryland, in June 2009.

 Monsignor Paul Langsfeld became pastor at Saint Stephen Martyr as Monsignor Filardi's successor in January 2010, and he helped complete plans for the church building's 50th anniversary.
 Monsignor Langsfeld was previously Vice Rector at Mount St. Mary's Seminary, and later the Rector of the Pontifical College Josephinum in Columbus, Ohio.
 The centerpiece of the celebrations was the installation of new bronze and oak main doors to the church.
 Designed by Anthony Visco, an artist and sculptor in Philadelphia specializing in religious art, the doors were blessed on November 20, 2011, during their installation by Auxiliary Bishop Barry Knestout.
 The doors themselves are of oak, with three bronze panels.
 The central, largest panel features the stoning of St. Stephen.
 One side panel illustrates St. Stephen's ordination as a deacon, while the other depicts the conversion of St. Paul (who led the crowd in stoning Stephen).

 Monsignor Langsfeld spent just two and a half years at Saint Stephen Martyr before being called to the pastorate at St. Rose of Lima Catholic Church in Gaithersburg, Maryland.
 Monsignor Robert Panke was appointed the temporary administrator of the church in June 2009, while continuing to serve as archdiocesan Director of Priest Vocations and Formation.

 In October 2013, Monsignor Paul M. Dudziak, former pastor at St. Rose of Lima Catholic Church, became parish priest at Saint Stephen Martyr.